-5.2.2 Project Emissions from the Food Waste Composting Process (SSR 8)
+5.2.2 Project Emissions from the Food Waste Composting Process

 Project emissions from the aerobic composting process consist of both CH4 and N2O.
 Both gases are formed during the composting process largely as a result of depleted oxygen levels in the piles/windrows.
-The degree to which emissions of CH4 and N2O occur at a compost facility depend primarily on two controllable factors: the extent to which the composting system achieves and maintains sufficient aeration and promotes aerobic decomposition throughout the entire pile/windrow, and the extent to which the GHGs that may have formed in the pile/windrow are oxidized prior to venting to the atmosphere.
+The degree to which emissions of CH4 and N2O occur at a compost facility depend primarily on two controllable factors: the extent to which the composition system achieves and maintains sufficient aeration and promotes aerobic decomposition throughout the entire pile/windrow, and the extent to which the GHGs that may have formed in the pile/windrow are oxidized prior to venting to the atmosphere.
 Typically, adequate aeration can be ensured by controlling the moisture content and porosity of the compost, ensuring proper turning frequency in windrow systems, and/or utilizing forced aeration either with positive or negative pressure blower systems.
-Additionally, there are certain controls that can be implemented that result with higher oxidation rates in active compost systems.
-For turned windrow and static pile systems, applying a layer of finished compost to the windrow/pile during the initial composting phase has been shown to greatly increases the rate at which GHGs are oxidized, while venting air through a bio-filter system (such as wood chips) also results with higher oxidation rates.32
+Additionally, there are certain controls that can be implemented that result with higher oxidation rates in active compost to the windrow/pile during the initial composting phase has been shown to greatly increases the rate at which GHGs are oxidized, while venting air through a bio-filter system (such as wood chips) also results with higher oxidation rates.36